Growth and Change

 Authors for whom English is a second language may choose to have their manuscript professionally edited before submission to improve the English.
 A list of independent suppliers of editing services can be found at http://authorservices.wiley.com/bauthor/english_language.asp.
 Japanese authors can also find a list of local English improvement services at http://www.wiley.co.jp/journals/editcontribute.html.
 All services are paid for and arranged by the author, and use of one of these services does not guarantee acceptance or preference for publication.

-Editors Dan Rickman of Oklahoma State University and Barney Warf of University of Kansas at the Growth and Change email address: firstname.lastname@example.org.
+Editors Dan Rickman of Oklahoma State University and Barney Warf of University of Kansas can be contacted at the Growth and Change email address: firstname.lastname@example.org.

 Author Services enables authors to track their article – once it has been accepted – through the production process to publication online and in print.
 Authors can check the status of their articles online and choose to receive automated e-mails at key stages of production.
 The author will receive an e-mail with a unique link that enables them to register and have their article automatically added to the system.
 Please ensure that a complete e-mail address is provided when submitting the manuscript.
 Visit http://authorservices.wiley.com/bauthor/ for more details on online production tracking and for a wealth of resources including FAQs and tips on article preparation, submission and more.